asierabreu/spark-course/README.md

 ## Virtual Machine Start-up

+**Note** You must have completed the software installation process in the previous step

 **Note** ALL steps are executed within a terminal of *your computer (not the VM)*.

 1. Open a terminal in your computer ( Windows users : open a cygwin terminal )